Synopsys, Inc. (SNPS) Q4 2020 Results - Earnings Call Transcript

 Trac Pham

-This is Trac, I just want to add that you're going to see this in the 10-K in a couple of weeks highlight that we continue to do very well at Intel and our business there has grown in 2020.
+This is Trac, I just want to add that you're going to see this in the 10-K in a couple of weeks that will highlight that we continue to do very well at Intel and our business there has grown in 2020.

 Tom Diffely